effectivehomeoffice/effectivehomeoffice.com/README.md

 Please give us a hint, if you have better alternatives.

 We have different opinions about the usage of a second screen.
-So, we won't give any recommendations here.
+So, we won't give any advice here.

 ## Wi-Fi